 Five Things We Learned About the Analog Community

 The response to our Save Analog Cameras movement has been amazing.
-Over the past month we've received over 4000 form entries from around 100 countries.
+Over the past few weeks we've received over 4000 form entries from around 100 countries.
 Thank you to everyone who has participated so far!
 If you've yet to fill in our form and want to help us save analog cameras, you can do so here.

 We've finished compiling the results detailing what kind of a community we compose.
 The charts and graphs below give a bit of insight into the world of analog enthusiasts in different areas, age groups, social circles and other things.
 Here are five things we found particularly interesting.

 1. The future of film looks very positive

 The slight majority of people (55.9%) persistent enough to take our 10 minute online survey are digital photo era natives — under 34-year-olds that were 16 or under when the first digital cameras arrived on the mass market.